 Social share is the best free marketing idea since people who already like your blog will drive even more people to it.

-However, you also need to configure your blog,
+However, you also need to , so it is attractive and

 Although our Shopify Blog App will inherit your website design, you might want to change something specifically for your blog.
 It could fonts, links colour, font size, etc.